The goal of this article is to share with you in very simple layman’s terms everything you need to know about a Roth IRA.

 All right, so you’re going to take money that you make from your job, any earnings that you have from, maybe you’re self-employed, it could be anything.
 But as long as you’ve already paid taxes on the money, let’s say in your paycheck, you get paid a certain amount, you pay your healthcare, your Medicare, your Social Security, your state tax, if you have it your federal tax, that money that’s leftover, you can put into this bucket.
 Now you can put $5,500 into it, or 6500, if you’re over the age of 50, okay?
 They allow you a little bit of money to catch up there.
 So you’re going to contribute money into this basket after you’ve already been paid.

-Now the money that’s in this basket doesn’t do anything unless you do something with it.
+The money that’s in this basket doesn’t do anything unless you do something with it.
 Now, in a checking account, you move money in and out to pay your bills in a savings account, you move money into it, hopefully, to save for a rainy day, in a Roth IRA, you’re moving money into it for retirement.
 Now, once the money’s in there, again, it doesn’t do anything, you have to do something with it, or get a guy to do it for you.

 And what you can do is you can invest that money in really anything you want.
-I mean, it’s, there’s almost no limits as to the things that you can invest in.
+I mean, it’s, there are almost no limits as to the things that you can invest in.
 So you can put in some stocks, maybe mutual funds, bonds, if you want to invest in real estate, you can even do that.
 Really ROTH IRA funds can go into any investment you can imagine.

 Retirement means you’re going to leave the money in there until you’re 59 and a half, I don’t know why they put the half in there.
 That’s, that’s whatever, but 59 and a half.

-So once you get to that point, then you’re going to be able to start taking money out without paying tax, because you already paid the tax while you were contributing.
+Once you get to that point, then you’re going to be able to start taking money out without paying tax, because you already paid the tax while you were contributing.
 This is beneficial because maybe you think you’re going to be in a higher tax bracket when you retire, you might want to work past 59 and a half, but still take a little money out.

 And that puts you in a higher tax bracket, well, it doesn’t matter with a Roth IRA, because you’ve already paid your tax, right.
 So a couple of other things you want to think about with a Roth IRA, again, the investments, the money doesn’t do anything, unless you invested in stuff, it’s kind of like having a checking account that you just put money into, and you never do anything with it, eventually, you’re gonna have to pay a bill, you’re going to have to do something right?
 Your car breaks down or something.
 In the Roth IRA, you’re going to pick your investments, I can help you with that jazz here at Save Your Bucks.